 - Train experts for West African countries in anticipating the effects of climate change

 - To define and to implement strategies towards adaptation and mitigation to the negative effects of climate change in agriculture

 - Strengthen the synergistic relationship between the West African universities and the partnership with German universities

 - GRP students visiting the WASCAL research site in Dano, Burkina Faso

-The program comprises of a six-month teaching period with courses in research methodology, scientific writing, statistics and modeling tools and specific courses from the fields of agricultural production and management.
+The programme comprises of a six-month teaching period with courses in research methodology, scientific writing, statistics and modeling tools and specific courses from the fields of agricultural production and management.
 During the second part students plan and carry out their research, analyze their data and finalize their theses.

 Institut Polytechnique Rural de Formation et de Recherche Appliquée (IPR-IFRA) and the University of Cape Coast (UCC)

 The Institut Polytechnique Rural de Formation et de Recherche Appliquée (IPR-IFRA) of Katibougou (IPR/IFRA) is an institution that trains professionals in the area of agriculture since 1897.
 The institute has trained thousands of technicians and engineers in all areas of agricultural science including agriculture, forestry, animal sciences, and rural economics.
 It is the main institution of tertiary education in the area of agriculture in Mali.
 IPR/IFRA also conducts research in the areas of agro-physio-genetics and plant biotechnology, soil science, ethno-botany plant protection, animal production systems, forestry, agroforestry and environmental protection, economics and social sciences, innovation systems, and renewable energies (biogas, biofuel).
-IPR/IFRA will collaborate with the Institute Superieur de Formation et de Recherche Appliquee (ISFRA) of the University of Bamako to implement the Doctoral Program.
+IPR/IFRA will collaborate with the Institute Superieur de Formation et de Recherche Appliquee (ISFRA) of the University of Bamako to implement the Doctoral Programme.